ativitbenz/multi-modal-vector-retrieval-astra/README.md

 With langchain
 ```
-python3 multi_modal_langchain.py
+python3 multimodal_langchain.py

 ```

 ### How it works

+CLIP Embeddings are generated based on this [paper](https://ai.meta.com/research/publications/scaling-autoregressive-multi-modal-models-pretraining-and-instruction-tuning/)
-Key is representing text and image in the same vector space, this is achieved with Clip Embedding model.
+Key idea is representing text and image in the same vector space

-`langchain` doesn't have good support for multi-modal embeddings yet, so if you want to use it with langchain, here is a sample on how to do that ``clip_embedding.py`.
+`langchain` doesn't have good support for multi-modal embeddings yet, so if you want to use it with langchain, here is a sample on how to do that `clip_embedding.py`.
 It uses a json encoded string to support text and images

+### Usecases

+As MultiModal generative models become more accessible, usecases to retrieve multimodal content for RAG usecases will follow.

+There are some fun projects out there to caption images, text guided image generation etc.

+One of the usecase, I'm trying to solve in Edtech / learning space -

+Students can take a picture of their work (partially completed), either they are trying to sktech a plant cell or electronic circuitry for a Adder and ask a Generative model to help complete.

+Student provides the Initial state (A),
+RAG can supplement the final state (B),
+Generative model shows the path from A -> B

+Cool?
+What will you build with MultiModal retrieval?